 The Personal Vault doesn’t appear in the Windows folder list.
 Go to the OneDrive app menu and choose “Unlock Personal Vault”.

 Personal Vault files can’t be left open on your device.
 After a period of inactivity (configurable) the Personal Vault will be locked up again and you’ll need to reauthenticate to gain access.

 Open Personal Vault files will be saved and closed automatically if the inactivity time is reached.

 OneDrive for Mac?

-Apple iPhone and iPad appear to support Personal Vault via the OneDrive app.
+Apple iPhone, iPad plus Android all support Personal Vault via the OneDrive app.